Why transitions matter more than changes

 • Would their work still be as important to the strategy of the firm?

-• Would they still be as closely involved with key decision-makers?
+• Would they be as closely involved with the key decision-makers in the leadership team?

-• Would their status in the industry and jobs market be higher or lower?
+• How would their status in the industry and jobs market be affected?

-Because these emotional transitions were invisible, nobody was talking about them, let alone managing them.
+All these issues were invisible, so nobody was talking about them, let alone managing them.
 But these were the issues that mattered to the team.
-And these were the issues that would determine the success or failure of the acquisition.
+And these were the issues that would ultimately determine the success or failure of the acquisition.

 “It isn’t the changes that do you in, it’s the transitions.”

-Understanding this is another step to becoming antifragile.
+Understanding this is another big step towards becoming antifragile.

-Are you or the people around you going through any changes at the moment?
-Is anybody managing the psychological and emotional transitions that are also happening?
+When was the last time you experienced a major change in your life?
+Was it the physical changes you found difficult or the emotional impacts?
+Are you or the people around you going through any big changes at the moment?
+Is anyone managing the transitions that are also happening?

 You can sign up to daily posts here.